ThingsIXFoundation/docs/docs/for-gateway-owners/4_onboard_gateway.md

 ### THIX
 Next step is to obtain THIX tokens.
 ThingsIX offers a faucet on testnet that can be used to obtain some testnet THIX tokens.
 Navigate to the wallet page in the top menu.
-On the bottom of the page click on the `Generate rewards` button.
+On the bottom of the wallet page click on the `Generate rewards` button.
 Your wallet will ask you for your confirmation.
 After the transaction is processed  you will see THIX tokens in your wallet.
 You are now ready to start onboarding your gateways.

 ## Onboard gateway
 When adding your gateways to the ThingsIX forwarder you collected for each